 This project will be funded jointly by VW funds and the DERA grant for up to 40 percent (approximately \$2.6 million) of the total cost estimated at \$6.5 million for the five switcher locomotives.
 Amtrak must contribute the remaining 60 percent (approximately \$3.9 million) of the cost for this project.
-As noted in Table 3, in FY 2019 a contribution of \$300,000 is expected from the DERA grant for this project.
-DERA grant funds, if available in FY 2020 through FY 2023, will reduce the VW settlement fund's contribution towards the locomotive switcher engine replacements.
+As noted in Table 3, a contribution of \$717,600 (\$358,800 for both FY 2021 and FY 2022) is expected from the DERA grant for this project.
+DERA grant funds, if available in future years, will reduce the VW settlement fund's contribution towards the locomotive switcher engine replacements.
 Whenever the DERA grant becomes available in a future year, the unspent VW funds allocated for this project will be moved to the other projects described below.